rciam/simplesamlphp-module-themevanilla/README.md

 Please, check the help page of the cli tool sass if you want to use more compiling options.

+### Cookie Policy

+To modify the cookie banner and cookie policy page, you must edit the following files:
+`<path-to-module>/dictionaries/policy.definition.json`
+and to modify the table in cookie policy page:
+`<path-to-simplesamlphp>/config/module_themevanilla.php`

 ## About SimpleSAMLphp themes